Skip to main content

 Parking Map

-Wheelchair Disability Seating Reservations
+Disability Seating Reservations

 To better accommodate the various needs of our visitors at commencement, UGA is providing two options for wheelchair accessible seating which may be reserved online.
 Reservations may be made for one person in a wheelchair and one companion.
 Guests who do not have a reservation will be directed on-site to the section that has available space.